 Claymont Court was built by Bushrod Corbin Washington, the nephew of George Washington.
 The home was built in 1820 on what was once Washington's land.
 The original home was damaged by a fire, and was rebuilt and thought to be finished in 1840.
 Claymont Court has been the home of author Frank Stockton, and also philanthropist R.J.
 Funkhouser.
 Today the home is Claymont Home for Continuous Education and provides a location for seminars and retreats.

-the construction of a local hospital.
+Frank Stockton, who is best remembered for his classic short story "The Lady or the Tiger?" bought the property in 1899 and remained here until his death in April 1902.
+In 1943, philanthropist R.J.
+Funkhouser bought Claymont Court.
+Funkhouser was responsible for establishing the Blakely Bank and Trust Company, and donated generously for the construction of a local hospital.
 Since the the home has been expanded by its many owners, it is the now the largest home in Claymont, WV.
 In 1973 this Claymont Court was added to the National Register of Historic Places.
 The home is now in possession of the Claymont Society, who purchased the home in 1974.
 The Claymont Society is a nature based society that looks to leave behind the modern rush of life.
 The society operates mainly in the historic cattle barn which has been converted into a conference center.